-Let us take your story and turn it into a unique and custom piece of Welzie art made just for you.
+Let us take your story and turn it into a unique piece of art just for you.
 Welzie loves combining your ideas and his style to create a one of a kind, and personal piece for your home.

 How the Art is Made: The Process

 The process in which Original Welzie resin art is made is very unique.
 Over the course of a few years the way in which the paintings are made went through many experiments and many of those experiments led to full dumpsters of unusable art.
 Welzie has probably thrown away more art than some artists will ever create.